Southbound (2015 film): Siren

 At the same motel are Sadie (Fabianne Therese), Ava (Hannah Marks), and Kim (Nathalie Love), traveling musicians in a band called The White Tights.
 Leaving the motel, visiting landmarks, stalked by the floating creatures, their van's tire goes flat and they are forced to pull over.
 Stranded in the middle of the desert, they are picked up by a friendly, eccentric couple (Susan Burke and Davey Johnson).
 In the backseat of their car, Sadie sees a bear trap.
 The band is taken to the couple's house further down the road.
 Inside, the band is shown to their room; Sadie hears the woman mention their late friend Alex, but neither Ava nor Kim seem to notice.
 At dinner with the Kensingtons (Anessa Ramsey and Dana Gould), who live nearby with twin sons, they are served a meal of burnt roast beef; Sadie, a vegetarian, politely declines.
+Before eating, the two families recite a strange prayer, seemingly satanic in nature.
 After dinner, Kim begins to blame Sadie for Alex's death, whereupon both Ava and Kim suddenly begin vomiting a black substance.
 Sadie gets help and the people in the house give Ava and Kim a white liquid medicine to drink.
 Sadie confronts her friends for their strange behavior and tries to persuade them to leave; they refuse, in a trance, and decide to stay the night at the house.
 That night, Sadie has a nightmare of Alex being killed in a car accident.
 Waking up in the middle of the night, Ava and Kim are gone.
 She finds them outside around a bonfire, participating in a strange cult ritual with the others in the house.
 Investigating from the bush nearby, Sadie's foot becomes caught in the bear trap seen in the couple's car the day before.
 Hearing the commotion, Ava and Kim give chase as Sadie escapes the trap and moves into a nearby shed; here, she is accosted by an apparition of Alex.
 Terrified, Sadie runs out into the road and hails an approaching car for help only to get run over by a car in a cruel twist of fate.

 In the road behind her, one of the floating enigmatic creatures can be seen watching Sadie.